World Day of Social Justice 2020: Current Theme, History and Objectives

 World Day of Social Justice: Celebrations

-It is celebrated with an objective of raising your voice against social injustice that is to promote social justice and to bring the various communities internationally together to eliminate poverty, gender and physical discriminations, illiteracy, religious discrimination etc. to make a socially integrated society.
+It is celebrated with the objective of raising your voice against social injustice that is to promote social justice and to bring the various communities internationally together to eliminate poverty, gender, and physical discrimination, illiteracy, religious discrimination, etc. to make a socially integrated society.

-So, now you may have come to know about the World Day of Social Justice, why it is celebrated, what is the theme of 2019 etc.
+So, now you may have come to know about the World Day of Social Justice, why is it celebrated, what is the theme of 2020, etc.